Prince Harry and Meghan Markle's Wedding Cake: All the Details

 Prince Harry and Meghan Markle have crossed one more item off their wedding to-do list—choosing a wedding cake baker.

-Kensington Palace announced on Tuesday that the couple has chosen pastry chef Claire Ptak from the London-based bakery Violet Cakes to do the honor.
+Kensington Palace announced on Tuesday that the couple has chosen pastry chef Claire Ptak from the London-based bakery Violet Bakery to do the honor.

+"I can't tell you how delighted I am to be chosen to make Prince Harry and Ms. Markle's wedding cake," Ptak said.
+"Knowing that they really share the same values as I do about food provenance, sustainability, seasonality and most importantly flavor makes this the most exciting event to be a part of."

 So, what kind of cake did they pick for their big day?